MMB8011 : Biology of Ageing

 Assessment Rationale And Relationship

 The in-course written assignment will provide an in depth assessment of a student’s ability to extract essential information from diverse sources, and present a clear, well structured and well supported argument.
-The formative oral presentation will provide an opportunity for the student to enhance their ability to think on their feet and present ideas to peers and the public.
+The formative oral presentation will provide an opportunity for the student to enhance their ability to think on their feet and present ideas.
 The summative written examination will provide an assessment of broad knowledge and understanding of the biology of ageing.

 Reading Lists